 Find Change From Spreadsheet

-Reads a spreadsheet of find/change pairs and replaces each instance of matching text in the active document.
-A virtually unlimited number of find/change pairs are performed in a single operation rather than repeated visits to the InDesign Find/Change dialog.
+The script reads a spreadsheet of find/change pairs and replaces each instance of matching text in the active document.
+A virtually unlimited number of find/change pairs are performed in a single operation rather than countless visits to the InDesign Find/Change dialog.

 - User-configurable localization